 Modern biology and medicine provides deeper insights into disease mechanisms, makes blood a diagnostic window for viewing health and disease for the individual and generates metrics for assessing wellness.

-P4 is an approach to make medicine more Predictive, Preventive, Personalized and Participatory.
+P4 is an approach to make medicine more Predictive, Preventive, Personalised and Participatory.
 Its two major objectives are to quantify wellness and predict and prevent disease.

 P4 medicine aims to be able to detect and treat perturbations in healthy individuals long before disease symptoms appear, thus optimizing the wellness of individuals and avoiding disease.
 P4 medicine represents a move away from models of reacting to illness to maintaining health across the lifespan.